Rbenney15/employee-tracker/README.md

 # Description
-This is a command line application is a employee management tool, built with the idea that a user that needs to manage a employee database.
-Giving them the ability to add, remove, and view employee information all from within the command line.
+This is a employee management application built for the command line.
+This application was built with the following user story in mind:
+AS A business owner
+I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

 # Installation
 * From your command line, install the following dependencies: